michaelthorne/front-end-code-guide/README.md

 # HTML & CSS code guide

 This guide has been created to help ensure consistent, scalable and maintainable code.
-Whilst there are a few great guidelines that already exist (see my [inspiration](#inspiration) for this), I wanted something combined with my own experiences.
+Whilst there are great guidelines that already exist (see my [inspiration](#inspiration) for this), I wanted something combined with my own experiences.

 ## Table of Contents